Ukraine Political Parties

 As with many other post-Soviet countries, the Communist Party remains a relative mainstay on the Ukrainian political scene.
 While just passing the 5-percent threshold, the Communists have retained a visible presence in Ukrainian socio-political life, fielding outspoken and colorful individuals, such as firebrand Petro Symonenko, and publicly defending Kiev’s most famous Vladimir Lenin statue from nationalist attackers.
 As expected, the party enjoys the most support from retirees, but virtually none from younger voters and the first post-Soviet generation.
 It espouses a Marxist-Leninist ideology, though it has been known to work with the Party of Regions on key legislation and to collect votes otherwise intended for the ruling party.

-Led by Vitaliy KLITSCHKO, it did not participate in the 2007 elections.
+Vitaliy Klitschko has made history as a boxer.
+The two-meter-tall heavyweight won 41 of his 45 career fights by knockout, and has himself never been knocked down.
+Led by Vitaliy KLITSCHKO, UDAR [Punch] did not participate in the 2007 elections.
 However, the party steadily increased in popularity.
 Among the newest Ukrainian political parties, UDAR (Russian for “punch”) was founded in April 2010 and is led by boxing champion-cum-politician Vitaliy Klitschko.
 Based on an earlier political coalition built around Klitschko’s 2006 political debut, in which he lost the Kiev mayoral election but gained 14 seats in the city council, UDAR has been slowly collecting political capital.
 In the 2010 local elections, it won about 400 seats on local and regional councils throughout Ukraine.
 Compared to its competitors, UDAR has enjoyed the most pre-election buzz: its support level has soared in recent months, and it seems set to collect seats in parliament.
 Experts have labeled it a political “dark horse,” noting it is unclear whether it would work with the ruling party or join the opposition.
 Its supports a platform of pro-Europeanism and anti-corruption.

 A 2012 survey suggested that Ukrainians had low confidence in political leadership.
 Yet KLITSCHKO was the only political leader in whom more Ukrainians had confidence (42 percent) than lacked confidence.
 Klychko began boxing when he was 14.
 Throughout his sports career, Mr. Klychko earned a number of world-class achievements; he is a two-time world amateur kickboxing champion and four-time professional kickboxing champion, three-time Ukrainian boxing champion, champion of the First World Military Championship, and a silver medalist at the World Amateur Boxing Championship.
 In 1996, he entered professional boxing, and earned a variety of titles, e.g. the European Champion, the Inter-Continental WBO and WBA champion, WBO and WBC Heavyweight champion.
 The World Boxing Council has named Vitaliy Klychko the best puncher in the history of heavyweight boxing.
 In April 2010, Klychko became the Party Leader for “UDAR (Ukrainian Democratic Alliance for Reforms)”.